Pasitos De Luz History

 Astrid was a good daughter and a wonderful sister, in addition to being beautiful and intelligent.
 She was very mature for her age.
 She enjoyed eating healthily and exercising.
 She also enjoyed singing and acting and had a lot of friends who shared her interests.

 After she fell ill, she visited a total of 14 doctors, but not one of them was able to accurately diagnose her condition.
 They prescribed medication which had no effect whatsoever and her condition continued to deteriorate.
-She lost a great amount of weight, could not eat, and could barely swallow liquids through a straw because her mouth was covered with blisters inside her throat which she described as being “very painful”.
+She lost a great amount of weight, could not eat, and could barely swallow liquids through a straw because her mouth and throat were covered with blisters, which she described as being “very painful”.
 Even drinking water was difficult for her.
-She wasn’t able to sleep well and fell into a deep depression as her illness continued to get worse and she realized she was not going to be able to attend her graduation.
+She wasn’t able to sleep well and fell into a deep depression as her illness continued to get worse.
+She realized she was not going to be able to attend her graduation.

 My mother and I took her to Mexico City and once again a doctor incorrectly diagnosed her condition.
 From there we took her to an excellent hospital, and it was there that we met Dr. Hoyo, a Japanese doctor who analyzed my sister’s mouth and was able to determine her symptoms.
-He performed a biopsy and the diagnosis was: “Pénfigo Vulgar” (a dermatological condition).
-Hers was only the fifth case he had seen in all of Mexico, so it was still a relatively unknown condition in the medical world.
+She performed a biopsy and the diagnosis was: “Pénfigo Vulgar” (a dermatological condition).
+Hers was only the fifth case she had seen in all of Mexico.
+It was still a relatively unknown condition in the medical world.